Grilled Skirt Steak with Salsa Verde

 As for the steak, it’s a very thin, nicely marbled cut that cooks quickly on a piping hot grill.
 I bought mine at Sprouts Farmers Market and was genuinely impressed by how juicy and flavorful it was.
 Turns out, that’s for good reason.
 Their meat is never frozen and always graded USDA Choice or above.
 In fact, research by Colorado State University showed Sprouts’ beef outperformed the competition, finding it 15 percent more tender and 28 percent richer in flavor.

 The truth is, we all should be eating more plants, even my carnivorous family members.
 And we can do that most of the time.
-But sometimes, making room for a really good steak with a ridiculously tasty salsa verde is just what a plant-based eater needs.
+But sometimes, making room for a really good steak with a ridiculously tasty salsa verde is just what a plant-based eater craves.

 Tip: In need of sides to go with that steak?
 Pull together a generous salad with this Balsamic Vinaigrette, or make this Warm BLT Potato Salad or this Corn and Avocado Salad with Quick Pickled Onions.